hadrielk/tracetools/README.md

 Further details are available with `tracename -h`.

+## trace2html

+Reads in a trace file or stdin, and generates a stand-alone HTML file with Google Chrome's tracing UI embedded in it, as well as the trace file.

+This can be opened and used in any browser.

+Usage: `trace2html [--title=<title>] [<filepath>] [--outfile=<outfile>]`

+The `--title` option sets the title of the HTML page, which helps keep different traces separate.
+If `--title` is not given, one will be created for you which includes the current data and time.

+The `--outfile` option sets a file to write out to, which might be useful for scripting or to save some performance by avoiding copying the huge output through stdout.

 ## trace2object

 Takes a JSON Array-based trace file and converts it to an Object-based one, with the